Diébédo Francis Kéré: Gando Secondary School

 Construction of a secondary school designed by Kéré began in May 2011.
 The new building complex was designed to accommodate approximately 1000 students.
 The layout is inspired by the traditional rural households in Burkina Faso: the classrooms are set out in a circular fashion forming a protected courtyard, shielding it from the dust and sand brought by the Harmattan winds.
-The structure is open on its West side, allowing a cool breeze to enter the area, an innovative air-cooling system using only natural ventilation.
+The structure is open on its west side, allowing a cool breeze to enter the area, an innovative air-cooling system using only natural ventilation.
 The school is surrounded by a bank of earth, on which trees are planted.
 The trees provide shade, and rainwater is gathered to provide them with water.
 Perforated pipes are laid underneath the earth banks, and gather moisture.
 Wind cools down as it blows through the pipes, and emerges in the classrooms through holes in the floor, providing a zero emissions under-floor cooling system.
 This design won the 2012 Global Holcim Award for Sustainable Construction Gold.

 The secondary school uses the same roof design as the primary school, with a wide corrugated iron roof raised above a clay ceiling.
-Air circulates between ceiling and roof, heats up and rises, creating a suction current below.
-This causes the cool air from the under-floor pipes to rise, reducing room temperature by an estimated 6 – 8 °C. With simple yet effective methods such as these, the school requires little electricity both in construction and maintenance.
+Air circulates between the ceiling and roof, heats up and rises, creating a suction current below.
+This causes the cool air from the under-floor pipes to rise, reducing room temperature by an estimated 6 – 8 °C. With simple yet effective methods such as these, the school requires little electricity both for construction and maintenance.
+In order to combat deforestation issues Burkina Faso faces, the secondary school used wood from eucalyptus trees for construction, and mango trees were planted in their place.
+The mango trees need less water, produce fruit and provide more shade than eucalyptus trees.

-Burkina Faso's expanding population and the predominant use of firewood as fuel have resulted in major deforestation problems.
-An estimated 60% of the countries trees have been chopped down in the last 15 years.
-Worse, reforestation programmes often plant eucalyptus trees which grow easily and quickly, but soak up vast amounts of groundwater at the expense of local agriculture.

-In order to combat this problem, the secondary school uses wood from eucalyptus trees for construction, and mango trees are planted in their place.
-The mango trees need less water, produce fruit and provide more shade than eucalyptus trees, and the pupils make use of them during breaks.

-As with his other projects, the secondary school uses local manpower for construction.
-Specialists trained by Francis Kéré supervise members of the local community, training them in the necessary building techniques.
-Rather than building the walls brick by brick, Kéré has devised a way of pouring mud and a small quantity of cement into a mould, which is much quicker.
-This skills transfer enables the villagers to replicate the building design, and encourages them to adopt sustainable methods rather than the usual concrete option.
+As with Kéré's other projects, the secondary school uses local manpower for construction.
+Specialists trained by Kéré supervise members of the local community, training them in the necessary building techniques.
+Rather than building the walls brick by brick, Kéré has devised a quicker way of pouring mud and a small quantity of cement into a mould.